Salah Sheikh Osman Mose: Somali National University (SNU)

 In 1979 to 1985, he studied Faculty of Agriculture from Somali National University.

 Master's degree of engineering

-In 1990, he graduated Polytechnic of Turin (Italy), Faculty of Civil Construction Engineering.
+In 1990, he graduated Polytechnic University of Turin (Italy), Faculty of Civil Construction Engineering.

 Level 5(DTLLS)

 In 2012–2015, Diploma in Teaching in the Lifelong Learning Sector – DTLLS.

 Conflict management

 In 2014–2015, Diploma in conflict management and terrorism awareness.

 Minister

 In 2015, Salah was named as the Minister for public works, reconstruction and housing in Somalia.

-VOLUNTARY ACTIVITIES
+Voluntary activities

-Chairman of the "Poola Foundation"
+Chairman of the "Sheik Osman Muuse Foundation"

 In 1983 to currently, Fundraising, networking within various international platforms to raise awareness for Somali and African issues.

-Vincentian Volunteering Groups (Italy)
+ILO (Italy)

 In 1983 to 2014, Project coordinator for the construction of water wells and schools in Somalia.
 And also the distribution of food and medical aid to the people of Somalia.